cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 BioKepler is a Kepler module of scientific workflow components to execute a set of bioinformatics tools using distributed execution patterns [@www-biokepler].
-It contains a specialized set of actors called ``bioActors'' for running bioinformatic tools, directors providing distributed data-parallel (DPP) execution on Big Data platforms such as Hadoop and Spark they are also configurable and reusable [@www-biokepler-demos].
-BioKepler contains over 40 example workflows that demonstrate the actors and directors [@bioActors].
+It contains a specialized set of actors called

+> ``bioActors'' for running bioinformatic tools, directors providing
+> distributed data-parallel (DPP) execution on Big Data platforms such
+> as Hadoop and Spark they are also configurable and reusable
+> [@www-biokepler-demos].
+BioKepler contains over 40 example workflows
+> that demonstrate the actors and directors [@bioActors].

-# Galaxy -o-
+# Galaxy :o:

 |          |                        |